piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 5. Now that the image only has the canny edges for the lane lines portion and the rest of it blacked out, lines are drawn from those detected edges.

-[image5]: ./screenshots/hough.png "Hough lines drawn for the lane lines"
+[image5]: ./screenshots/hough.png "Applying the polygon shape over the canny edge image"
 ![alt text][image5]

+[image6]: ./screenshots/hough.png "Hough lines drawn for the lane lines"
+![alt text][image6]

 Drawing lines from the detected edges is one of the most important aspects for this project.
 For two single lines to be drawn over the edges, one for each line of the lane (left and right), the draw_line() is function is modified in the following way:

   ### DRAW-LINE ALGORITHM

  a.
 To extrapolate the lines returned from the hough lines and create two single lines, two endpoints (x_min, y_min, x_max. y_max) for the two lane lines and their corresponding  slope values (positive_slope, negative_slope) and intercepts (positive_intercept, negative_intercept) are needed.
 This forms the problem statement for the algorithm.

   b.
 The array of lines returned from the hough_lines() function is iterated upon and for each line, the slope is calculated and stored in spearate arrays for positive and negative slopes.

   c.
 From whether the slope is positive or negative, it can be inferred if the line belongs to the left line of the lane or the right line.

   d.
 To remove noisy lines pertaining to edges not belonging to any lane, but still within the lane area, a threshold is defined for the value of the slope acceptable for the algorithm.

   e.
 For each line, the intercept is also calculated and stored.